litosh-web/loginup/README.md

 # LoginUp
 * MODx Revolution 2.x extra

 Add-on for Login.
 Main option is change requests way from reloading a page to ajax requests.
-Need to install AjaxForm for full work or any other simple one.
+Need to install AjaxForm for full work or any other similar one.

 Advantages:
 - Upload photo